 PRO-TIP: As a local, I feel that it’s my duty to warn you about a couple of restaurants that you really should avoid.
-It’s my responsibility to wave the warning flag about Su Nuraxi, as the food is very low quality.
-Sadly, I also would advise you to avoid Oasi Pizzeria, where the service is so slow you’ll want to bang your head against the table and eat your own napkin.
+Sadly, I would advise you to avoid Oasi Pizzeria, where the service is so slow you’ll want to bang your head against the table and eat your own napkin.
 Lastly, even though l’Aragosta was once one of the most popular restaurants in Costa Rei, it has taken a big turn for the worse in recent years.
 I would avoid eating at l’Aragosta unless you want to be disappointed.

 Groceries in Costa Rei

 Grocery stores are sprinkled throughout Costa Rei.
 In fact, there are three in the main village of Costa Rei.
 In my opinion, the best quality fruits and vegetables are found at the greengrocer in Piazza Sardegna.
 There is also a butcher and a fishmonger situated right next to the Farci supermarket.